Practical Approaches for Testing and Breaking JWT Authentication

 Quoting from the c-jwt-cracker Github page:

 “The base64 implementation I use (from Apple) is sometimes buggy because not every Base64 implementation is the same.
-So sometimes, decrypting of your Base64 token will only work partially and thus you will be able to find a secret to your token that is not the correct one”.
+So sometimes, decrypting of your Base64 token will only work partially, and thus you can find an incorrect secret to your token”.

 jwt-cracker - https://github.com/lmammino/jwt-cracker